In case you were wondering, there's a reason why I am doing My Summer of Sequels. It took me a while to realize it but here it is.

 I have to give credit to this scene, as it actually woke me up.
 Like, did I really just see that?

 Yup.
-Ladies and gentlemen, boys and girls, I am very proud to present you with DisneyDirectToVideoSequels.gif
+Ladies and gentlemen, boys and girls, I am very proud to present you with DisneyDirectToVideoSequels.gif (Note: Not actually labeled as such and you can blame the Photobucket Apocalypse.)

 After this scene, the only interesting aspects of "Cinderella 3: Electric Boogalee" are some honestly poignant character development in Anastasia, and a Dark Pumpkin Coach which is way more metal than it sounds.
-We also has a sad in the end credits:

 Next up, our very last sequel ever!
 Seriously, I am not even acknowledging that Disney DTV Sequels are even a thing after this.